Implementation with Uncertain Evidence: Mixed-Strategy Bayesian Nash Implementation

 \subsubsection{No Bets in Equilibrium}

-\begin{claim} In any equilibrium, the distribution reports are not consistent with a non-refutable lie. \end{claim}
+\begin{claim} In any equilibrium, the distribution reports are not consistent with a nonrefutable lie. \end{claim}

 \begin{proof} From Claim \ref{CONSISTENCY}, the agents must all present pure distribution reports which are consistent with a state $s$.
-From Claim \ref{NOORL}, $s$ is not refutable by any agent, since this would mean that an agent is presenting a lie which another agent can refute.
-If $f$ prescribes a different outcome at $s$ than at the truth, then there must be an agent $i$ such that $s^{\ast }\not\rightarrow _{i}s$, that is, agent $i$ does not have a perfect deception from the truth to $s$.
-Then, any agent $j\neq i$ has the incentive to bet with probability 1, since $\varepsilon >0$, whereupon all evidence presentation is maximal (due to $\tau ^{1}$) and Lemma \ref{main} presents a contradiction. \end{proof}
+From Claim \ref{NOORL}, $s$ is not refutable by any agent.
+If $f$ prescribes a different outcome at $s$ than at the truth, then there must be an agent $i$ such that $s^{\ast }\not\rightarrow _{i}s$, that is, some agent $i$ does not have a perfect deception from the truth to $s$.
+Then, any agent $j\neq i$ has the incentive to bet with probability 1, since $\varepsilon >0$, whereupon all evidence presentation is maximal (due to $\tau ^{1}$) and Lemma \ref{main} yields a contradiction since the reported messages must be truthful. \end{proof}